 Taking holidays during the school term is not an entitlement and is not authorised by the school.
 Permission for leave of absence other than illness must be sought from the Head Teacher and is granted only in exceptional circumstances, in accordance with the school’s Attendance Policy (see the school website).
+The school will not provide work for pupils taken out of school for unauthorised absence.

 Holidays during term times

 The school strongly discourages holidays being taken in term time as learning is disrupted and the lost time is detrimental to the educational progress of the child.
 The Pines Primary School follows the new DfE guidelines from September 2013 that stated that requests for long-term leave can only be granted in ‘exceptional circumstances’ and decisions are made on a case-by-case basis.
-No term time leave will be granted, or deemed granted without a formal request on the appropriate forms (available from school office ) is received and a written response given.
+No term time leave will be granted, or deemed granted without a formal request on the appropriate form (available from school office) is received and a written response given.
 The school will not authorise any holidays retrospectively and may follow up any reported illness that we feel may have been a term time holiday

 Any parent who takes a child out of school for term time leave of more than 6 consecutive sessions over a 4 week period, not authorised by the school (under exceptional circumstances rule), may receive a Penalty Notice.